RonLi-io/Nepal-COVID-Tracker/README.md

 # Nepal-COVID-Tracker
-PHP script to parse table of wiki page "2020 coronavirus pandemic in Nepal" and saving it in JSON
+Using PHP and other JS libraries to create a beautiful UI which renders data from wiki page "2020 coronavirus pandemic in Nepal".